RDMLA/rdmla.github.io/cardmlai.md

   - Section 3: AI Power Tools for Executive Assistants in Library Settings
   - Section 4: Leveraging Generative AI for Research Data Management
   - Section 5: Utilizing Generative AI for Information Literacy Instruction
-  - Section 6: AI-assisted Metadata Tools (New)
+  - Section 6: AI-assisted Metadata Tools: Demo & Assessment (New)

 Thanks to the generous sponsorship of Elsevier, RDMLA: AI for Librarians is completely free and available worldwide.
 All materials are hosted on the Canvas Network under a CC-BY-NC-SA license.